-The hearing will take place no sooner than five days after the parties' receipt of the factfinder's final report.
+The hearing will take place no sooner than five days after the parties' receipt of the fact-finder's final report.
 Unless both parties ask to appear jointly, the complainant and the respondent will not appear jointly before the panel at any stage of the hearing.
-The party who is not before the committee will be in a private room with audio access to the proceedings.
+The party who is not before the panel will be in a private room with audio access to the proceedings.

-The hearing is intended primarily to allow the panel to interview the parties with respect to the fact-finder's report.
+The hearing is intended primarily to allow the panel to interview the complainant and the respondent with respect to the fact-finder's report.
 The panel chair will begin the hearing by explaining the substance of the complaint and the specific University policy or policies allegedly violated.
 The complainant and then the respondent may make a brief statement of no longer than 10 minutes to the panel, and they may provide a written copy of their statements to the panel at the hearing.
 The panel will provide a copy of any written statement it receives to the other party.
 Following these statements, the panel will interview the complainant and then the respondent.
 At its sole discretion, the panel may request the testimony of additional witnesses.
-[18] Witnesses, including the parties, will be questioned by the panel only, but each party will be given an opportunity to submit questions, which the panel, at its sole discretion, may choose to ask.
+[16] The parties and any witnesses will be questioned by the panel only, but each party will be given an opportunity to submit questions for the panel to ask the other party or witnesses.
+The panel, at its sole discretion, may choose which, if any, questions to ask.